 These accelerators are used in medium energy physics investigations and for producing special nuclides.
 The Tandem Van de Graaff accelerators are used to bombard materials with ions for manufacturing and testing purposes, and to supply RHIC with heavy ions.
-The cyclotrons, operated by the Chemistry Department, are used for the production of radiotracers for use in Positron Emission Tomography and Magnetic Resonance Imaging studies.
+The cyclotrons, operated by the Chemistry Department, are used to produce radiotracers for use in Positron Emission Tomography and Magnetic Resonance Imaging studies.